wjuseck/swift-functionReturn-readme-ios-apply-000/README.md

 var friend2Age = getAgeAndCongratulate(friend2)
 ```

+While this is a Reading, fork and clone the repository from Github to access the playground file in it.
 Create some more functions that return values in your playground.
 Get comfortable with this concept—it'll become increasingly important as you learn more about Swift!

 <a href='https://learn.co/lessons/FunctionReturn' data-visibility='hidden'>View this lesson on Learn.co</a>